labarlab-emorep/func_model/README.md

 ## fsl_extract
-This sub-package is written to be executed on labarserv2 and functions to extract first-level beta-coefficients from each voxel to populate the SQL table `db_emorep.tbl_betas_*`.
+This sub-package is written to be executed on the lab server and functions to extract first-level beta-coefficients from each voxel to populate the SQL table `db_emorep.tbl_betas_*`.

 ### Setup